KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/01_overview.md

 Generally speaking, the latter finalize the proposed block if it is valid.
 It is important to note that elusive collators can never get invalid blocks finalized thanks to the design security umbrella provided by the relay chain.
 Thus, the most harm dishonest collators can do, is to slow down or halt the network.
 As long as there exists at least one honest collator, the parachain is secured and fully operative.
+However, the block time would be slower than with a full set of honest and functioning collator nodes.

-Whoever wants to join the KILT network as a collator, has to run a full node of the blockchain and set up their keys.
+If you want to join the KILT network as a collator, you have to run a full node of the blockchain and set up your session keys.
 You are also required to hold a minimum amount of tokens self-staked to qualify for a collator seat.
 Once you have finished the mandatory steps described throughout the following sections, you are added to the candidate pool.
 The candidate pool is sorted by the total staking amount (including delegations) with the ultimate decision criteria being whoever joined earlier.